 We have relied upon and plan to continue to rely upon CROs to monitor and manage data for our prospective preclinical and clinical programs.
 We rely on these parties for execution of our clinical trials, and we control only some of the aspects of their activities.
 Nevertheless, we are responsible for ensuring that each of our studies and clinical trials are conducted in accordance with the applicable protocol, legal, regulatory and scientific standards, and our reliance on the CROs does not relieve us of our regulatory responsibilities.
 We and our CROs are required to comply with federal regulations and current GCP, which are international standards meant to protect the rights and health of patients and to define the roles of clinical trial sponsors, advisors and monitors.
 GCPs are enforced by the FDA and foreign regulatory authorities in the form of International Conference on Harmonization (ICH) guidelines for all of our product candidates in clinical development.
 Regulatory authorities enforce GCP through periodic inspections of trial sponsors, principal investigators and trial sites.
-If we or any of our CROs fail to comply with applicable GCP and other regulations, including as a result of any recent changes in such regulations, the clinical trials before approving our marketing applications.
+If we or any of our CROs fail to comply with applicable GCP and other regulations, including as a result of any recent changes in such regulations, the clinical data generated in our clinical trials may be deemed unreliable and the FDA or foreign regulatory authorities may require us to perform additional clinical trials before approving our marketing applications.
 We cannot assure you that upon inspection by a given regulatory authority, such regulatory authority will determine that any of our clinical trials comply with GCP requirements.
 While we have agreements governing activities of our CROs, we have limited influence over their actual performance.
-Failure to comply with applicable regulatory authority is and the regulatory authority as and clinical trials for our product candidates may require us to comply with applicable for ensuring the regulatory authority will determine that any of our clinical trials comply with GCP requirements.
-While we have agreements governing activities of our CROs, we have limited influence over their actual performance.
-Failure to comply with ap
+Failure to comply with applicable regulations in the conduct of the clinical trials for our product candidates may require us to repeat preclinical studies and clinical trials, which would increase our operating expenses and delay the regulatory approval process.